 To follow is a list of some of our most memorable barbecue adventures.
 I hope it provides inspiration for your next barbie – whether it’s at home or abroad.

-Los Angeles – the birthplace of the Food Truck phenomenon, where a variety of dishes are cooked on a barbecue, usually located in the back of a van.
+The birthplace of the food truck phenomenon, where a variety of dishes are cooked on a barbecue, usually located in the back of a van.
 Our favourites were freshly-made soft tacos filled with barbecue pork, salad and topped with red onion and guacamole.

 LA Food Truck Tacos